Mariners 936

 Our Members

 The Mariner and Mariners Jr. programs boast an exceptionally diverse membership, bringing together youth from different backgrounds and experiences, with the vast majority of our youth having their first experience with boating through our programs.
 Together, we strive to create unforgettable sailing adventures while building lasting friendships that transcend boundaries.
-By nurturing an inclusive community, we equip our Mariners with valuable skills, such as effective communication, teamwork and cultural competence.
+By nurturing an inclusive community, we equip our Mariner Sea Scouts with valuable skills, such as effective communication, teamwork and cultural competence.
 This not only enhances their sailing experiences but also prepares them for future endeavors in a globalized world, where the ability to collaborate and appreciate diverse perspectives is highly valued.

 Our Impactful Programs